alexey-bachmanov/alexey-bachmanov/README.md

 ## Hi there 👋

-I'm Alexey, an experienced engineer, project manager, and boat nerd pivoting to a career in web development.
-This github is my personal portfolio, and contains all the portfolio-worth projects I've worked on.
-Note that I don't own most of my professional work, so it isn't featured here, but these projects are pretty representative of what I work on.
+I'm Alexey: an engineer and project manager with a decade of experience in mechanical systems and maritime technology, now pivoting to a career in software engineering.
+I'm pursuing my Bachelor's in Software Engineering at Arizona State University and growing my skillset to solve complex problems at the intersection of mechanical engineering and software development - things like CFD & FEA simulation, industrial automation, and embedded systems.
+This portfolio contains personal projects that highlight my technical growth, and my skills in frontend development.
+Professional work is excluded - I don't own the IP, but everything here demonstrated my approach to code: clean architecture, readability, maintainability, and robust testing.
+Let's work together to bridge the gap between software and hardware.

-- 🔭 I’m currently working on AWS certifications
+- 🔭 I’m currently working on my BS in Software Engineering at Arizona State University
 - 💬 Ask me about Next.js, old sailing ships, and D&D 🧙‍♂️
 - 📫 How to reach me: [alexbachmanov@gmail.com](mailto:alexbachmanov@gmail.com)
 - 👨‍💻 Connect with me on [LinkedIn](https://www.linkedin.com/in/alexeybachmanov/)